TeamofProgrammers/Bridge/README.md

 * There are dozens of guides out there on how to do this.
 Use google.

 ### Configure a ULine for the Bridge Service.
-In my example, I am using port 7001.
+* In my example, I am using port 7001. and a Password of GoldenRetriever.
+* Make sure that wherever BridgeMock_May2019.exe is run from, that it can reach the port/ip. use nmap to verify.

 **unrealircd.conf**
 ```